ozoneplatform/ozp-iwc/tutorial/10_intentInit.md

 ```

 _**Note**: the /type/subtype **defines the format the registered function expects**.
 The IWC
 is a flexible framework that will thrive on community defined data /type/subtypes/actions.
-Reference the [Community Intent Book](about:blank),
+Reference the [Community Intent Book](https://github.com/ozone-development/ozp-iwc/wiki/Community-Intent-Book),
-if the desired /type/subtype/action doesn't exit, open an [issue](http://www.github.com/ozone-development/ozp-iwc/issues)
+if the desired /type/subtype doesn't exit, open an [issue](http://www.github.com/ozone-development/ozp-iwc/issues)
 with the data type/subtype, proposed format, and a description._

 ***